 PLAN YOUR TRIP TO VIVID SYDNEY

 Make the most of your Vivid Sydney experience this year by planning ahead and taking advantage of an extra 3,500 public transport services to get to and from the Festival.

 Getting to Vivid Sydney by:

-Extra buses will run throughout Vivid.
+Extra buses will run throughout Vivid Sydney.
 Hundreds of local bus routes operate in the city, suburbs and beyond while buses on major routes operate 24 hours a day.